 \subsection{Conformal transformation}

-In \textit{xAct}, the \textit{first} metric defined on the manifold is the one that is used to raise and lower any tensor indices.
-For our purpose, we have chosen it to be the \textit{conformal} metric $\bm{\bar g}$ (cf.\ input \textit{In[3]}), which is different from, but conformally related to, the background metric of the physical space-time.
+In \textit{xTensor}, the \textit{first} metric defined on the manifold is the one that is used to raise and lower any tensor indices.
+For our purpose, we have chosen it to be the \textit{conformal} metric $\bm{\bar g}$ (cf input \textit{In[3]}), which is different from, but conformally related to, the background metric of the physical space--time.
 This choice ensures that the conventional way of moving the indices of perturbed fields (equation~\eqref{eq:updown_pertmet}) is well satisfied within our algorithm.
-We however need, now, to relate the tensorial quantities one considers in perturbation theory, namely those living on the background manifold of the physical space-time, to those we have defined or shall define on the conformal background manifold {\tt M}.
+We however need, now, to relate the tensorial quantities one considers in perturbation theory, namely those living on the background manifold of the physical space--time, to those we have defined or shall define on the conformal background manifold {\tt M}.

 We detail this important point in the rest of this section.